 Now, let’s begin by covering the biggest issues we see in how most SaaS companies and writers produce SaaS content.

 Key Problems with the Typical Approach to SaaS Content Writing

-We see 4 key problems with the way content writing is typically approached in the SaaS industry:
+We see four key problems with the way most companies approach SaaS content writing:

 - Content creation is exclusively focused on top of funnel (i.e. non-purchase intent) topics.